KeyBank Center: Alterations

 The fifth update features the creation of the Tops Markets Alumni Plaza.
 In July 2012, the space located between the arena's entrance pavilion and the parking ramp saw the concrete bridge columns covered with brick.
 All of the team members that the Buffalo Sabres have had throughout existence are now featured on plaques that are mounted to the bricks.
 In addition, fans of the Sabres are able to purchase custom plaques that will be featured alongside the team members.
 Alumni Plaza's centerpiece is a 10' high bronze statue of The French Connection.
 These renovations were completed in October 2012.

 The sixth update included multiple changes, including modifying the entrance pavilion due to the LECOM Harborcenter construction.
 That building is attached to the arena by an elevated walkway.
 LECOM Harborcenter is a mid-rise building with 2 hockey rinks, a Marriott hotel, retail space, IMPACT Training facility, restaurants including 716 Food and Sport and flagship Tim Hortons and a parking garage.
 Construction began in early 2013, while the restaurants and rinks opened in late October 2014.
 The elevated walkway connecting the KeyBank Center and LECOM Harborcenter buildings was completed and opened in early 2015, while the Marriott hotel opened in the summer of 2015.
 Also, after the 2011-12 Buffalo Sabres season, the Sabres added 380 seats, mainly as an additional row in the 200 level, to raise the arena's capacity to 19,070.
 This number is symbolic of the team's founding in 1970.
 In 2013, the Buffalo Sabres announced that all 80 luxury suites would be renovated over a 3-year period.
 All suites will now feature the Sabres Blue and Gold color scheme, 50" TVs, new carpeting, new furniture and gathering islands.
 Construction began on this project in July 2013.

 The seventh update took place during the summer of 2016 on the exterior due to the renaming from First Niagara Center to KeyBank Center.
 The entrance canopies that featured hockey images were replaced.
 New exterior signage was installed during the week of August 11, 2016 and KeyBank debuted the rebranded arena on September 19, 2016.
 Also, a new LED lighting system was installed by Ephesus.
 This allows the arena to provide better lighting while significantly reducing the number of light fixtures needed and reducing energy consumption.

 The arena's main scoreboard and roof were replaced in the spring/summer of 2024.
+The new 27 ft. x 43 ft. scoreboard, manufactured by Mitsubishi, became the largest center-hung video board in an indoor sports arena in New York State upon its installation.